dacodemaniak/postgres-docker/Readme.md

 # Docker database with GUI

 ## Customize Composition
-Copy .env.sample and edit it at your convenience
+Copy .env.sample to .env and edit it at your convenience

 ## Run Container Database
 ### 1 - First time